solid/data-interoperability-panel/resource-metadata/hypothesis.md

 Link: <https://example.com/resource?acl>; rel="acl"

+Metadata discovered through a Link header for a given resource is considered to be *directly associated* with that resource.

 ### Discovery of Annotated Resource

 Certain metadata resource types MAY require the server to include a link back to the annotated resource using an appropriate link relation.
 For example, LDP defines a bidirectional discovery mechanism for RDF descriptions of NonRDF resources, via Link headers: